 The highly regarded among true connoisseurs German watchmaker from an ancient town of Glashütte has just announced that the gorgeous A. Lange & Sohne Lange 1 Time Zone (Ref.
 116.039) world timer, the dress watch that was first unveiled in its new, more discreet version at the beginning of the year, has finally become available to the few wealthy customers that can easily part with some €39,600 (around $50,000 USD) in order to get this beautiful timekeeper.
 Looking more subdued thanks to the unassuming white gold alloy that its mildly oversized case is fashioned from, the new timekeeper might become a perfect accessory for the sort of people who like a well-built watch on their wrist, but don’t want to attract unnecessary attention.

-Compared to the Lange 1 Time Zone in rose gold that was, if memory serves well, released just a couple of years ago, the new version of the watch comes with a refreshed dial that, thanks to the luminous dots and patches of Superluminova on the meticulously sculpted hands and hour markers, makes the watch a lot more readable both in twilight and in total darkness.
+Compared to the Lange 1 Time Zone in rose gold that was, if memory serves well, released just a couple of years ago, the new version comes with a refreshed dial that, thanks to the luminous dots and patches of Superluminova on the meticulously sculpted hands and hour markers, makes the watch a lot more readable both in twilight and in total darkness.
 Brands like this prefer to use luminous compounds of the highest grade, so there is also a good chance that it will be brighter and last longer than your normal lume on a 500-euro timepiece (but, of course, not as long as to justify the 100-times price differential: Lange has other means of making up for the cash it would like you to part with.)

-The day-time legibility doesn’t seem to be that impressive, however (at least, not on the pictured version, which is equipped with rhodium-plated white gold hands that are not very contrast on the shining background of the dial crafted from solid silver.)
+The day-time legibility isn’t that impressive, however (at least, not on the pictured version, which is equipped with rhodium-plated white gold hands that are not very contrast on the shining background of the dial crafted from solid silver.)

 The rest is the same.